bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 Write your own Python Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some plugin examples are available on https://github.com/bareos/bareos-contrib.
 The class-based approach lets you easily reuse stuff already defined in the baseclass BareosDirPluginBaseclass, which ships with the **bareos-director-python-plugin** package.
-The examples contain the plugin bareos-dir-nsca-sender, that submits the results and performance data of a backup job directly to Icinga:index:`[TAG=Icinga] <single: Icinga>` or
+The examples contain the plugin bareos-dir-nsca-sender, that submits the results and performance data of a backup job directly to Icinga:index:`\ <single: Icinga>` or
-Nagios:index:`[TAG=Nagios|see{Icinga}] <single: Nagios|see{Icinga}>` using the NSCA protocol.
+Nagios:index:`\ <single: Nagios|see{Icinga}>` using the NSCA protocol.